alexapenwell/college-projects/index.md

 **Skills Used:** R, logistic regression, 10 fold cross-validation, confusion matrices

 #### Project 2 : Staying Out of the Kitchen: An Analysis of Winners, Errors, and Other Factors that Lead to Success in Pickleball
+<a href="P1_Final_Adjusted.pdf" title="Playoff Round 1 Project">Click here to view project</a>

 **Class: STOR 538: Sports Analytics**

+**Project Description:** This project was a group project that first required our team to pick a non-mainstream sport and think about what metrics we could analyze that would hopefully give a player a competitive edge.
+Based on what our proposed insights were, we then collected data by hand by watching YouTube videos of full matches.
+We then created graphs and tables to summarize our data.
+We used those graphs to manipulate the data in hopes of obtaining previously unexplored insights.
+Finally, we wrapped up the project by critiquing our data collection and analysis processes.

+**Skills Used:** R, data collection, metric creation, proportion tests, linear regression

 ### Information Science